 We are Citizens Essex, a Citizens UK Chapter.
-Our Chapter is formed of fourteen local institutions, including churches, mosques, universities and community groups; with a local alliance in Colchester and others developing in Chelmsford and Southend.
+Our Chapter is formed of sixteen local and strategic institutions, including churches, universities, colleges, schools and community groups; with local alliances in Colchester and Chelmsford and another developing in Southend.

 - Won a campaign to create the first inclusive women-only swimming session in Colchester.

 - Won improved signposting on mental health provision for young people in Colchester

 - Won improved lighting and safety at Greenstead roundabout